 - Black pepper

 - Black olives

 - Turmeric (Trust me, it exists.
-I actually did a double take when I saw this in Bari, back in 2017 🙂 )
+I actually did a double-take when I saw this in Bari, back in 2017 🙂 )

 Oh!
-If you are pairing taralli with wine, you need to DUNK them in the wine to fully enjoy them. 😉
+If you are pairing taralli crackers with wine, you need to DUNK them in the wine to enjoy them fully. 😉

 - 1/3 cup olive oil